-All regionally accredited two- and four-year institution campus teams interested in learning more about the Truth, Racial Healing & Transformation (TRHT) framework, or that have an interest in hosting a TRHT Campus Center at their institution are invited to apply.
+Teams from any regionally accredited two- or four-year institution that are interested in learning more about the Truth, Racial Healing & Transformation (TRHT) Framework, have an interest in hosting a TRHT Campus Center at their institution, or are currently serving as a host institution are invited to apply.
 Institutional priorities and goals for advancing social justice and equitable communities should align strategically with the TRHT effort.
-The Institute also is designed to support the continuing work of existing TRHT Campus Centers.

 Click here to learn more about the Truth, Racial Healing, & Transformation Campus Centers.

-For additional information on the Institute on TRHT Campus Centers, send inquiries to Adair Appleton at [email protected].
+The application period is now closed.
+For additional information on the 2022 Institute on TRHT Campus Centers, send inquiries to Adair Appleton at [email protected].

 Rx Racial Healing® Circles

 As the centerpiece of the TRHT Framework, Rx Racial Healing® Circles, are meant to ground the various elements of the TRHT methodology in a compassionate and expansive forum for sharing personal truth to help begin the process of transforming hearts and minds.
 The Rx Racial Healing® Circle methodology stresses active listening, being open to the perspectives and experiences of others, and is based on “building a national organizational network and activating local action to promote racial healing and racial equity.”
 1